juliusbaechle/juliusbaechle/README.md

 - 📄 **Software developing career:**
   **2021 - 2022:**
-  I'm working as a software developer at WMF GmbH since March 2021.
+  I have been working as a software developer at WMF GmbH since March 2021.
 In the first six months I worked in an international team on the development of the Automated Coffee System.
-The next topic was the implementation of a JSON-RPC library in C++, with features like automatic validation through template metaprogramming, submission of type-correct exceptions, and a publisher-subscriber model.
-In the last half year I take on responsible tasks like the definition of inter-process interfaces including entities and modules.
+The next topic was the implementation of a JSON-RPC library in C++, with features like automatic validation through template metaprogramming, type-correct transmission of exceptions and a publisher-subscriber model.
+  Currently, I am taking on responsible tasks such as defining inter-process interfaces and accompanying the implementation.

   **2017 - 2021:**
   In my study of automation technology at the HS Esslingen I learned the basics of Javascript, PHP, HTML, CSS, Python, Matlab and C#.